hengherui/low-resolution-text-recognition-model/README.md

 But, we have provide the key module part in path "/models/model_builder.py" including our model framwork, which can give the readers inspirations and provide ideas.

-## What we didnot provide
+## What we did not provide
-we did not provide the training strategy in this repository and data processing script, considering the commercial agreement and we will provide this part in future.
+we did not provide the training strategy and data processing script in this repository, considering the commercial agreement and we will provide this part in future.

-If reader have any questions, please email us (hengherui@stu.shmtu.edu.cn / lipeiji@yundaex.com / shaopengshang@126.com ) at any time.
+If readers have any questions, please email us (hengherui@stu.shmtu.edu.cn / lipeiji@yundaex.com / shaopengshang@126.com ) at any time.
 We are welcome to have further

 discussion.

+## training enviroment

+Tesla V100 32G memory, 8 cards.